There are several reasons for your hob’s ignition not to work. Please see if one of the following will solve the problem.

 See if ignition nozzles are wet or clogged

-Your gas cooktop might not ignite properly if spilled food or dirt is clogging the ignition nozzles.
+Your gas hob might not ignite properly if spilled food or dirt is clogging the ignition nozzles.
 Ignition may also fail if the nozzles, burner caps or ports are wet after cleaning.
-Dry the cooktop and the burner tops thoroughly after cleaning them.
+Dry the hob and the burner tops thoroughly after cleaning them.

 See if ignition nozzles are bent or broken